michael2012z/BitBible/markdown/KJV/files/Lev.md

 14. And if the burnt sacrifice for his offering to the Lord be of fowls, then he shall bring his offering of turtledoves, or of young pigeons.

-15. And the priest shall bring it unto the altar, and wring off his head, and burn it on the altar; and the blood thereof shall be wrung out at the side of the altar:wring…: or, pinch off the head with the nail
+15. And the priest shall bring it unto the altar, and wring off his head, and burn it on the altar; and the blood thereof shall be wrung out at the side of the altar:

-16. And he shall pluck away his crop with his feathers, and cast it beside the altar on the east part, by the place of the ashes:his feathers: or, the filth thereof
+16. And he shall pluck away his crop with his feathers, and cast it beside the altar on the east part, by the place of the ashes:

 17. And he shall cleave it with the wings thereof, but shall not divide it asunder: and the priest shall burn it upon the altar, upon the wood that is upon the fire: it is a burnt sacrifice, an offering made by fire, of a sweet savour unto the Lord.